luan-thnh/music-player/README.md

 ## Contributing

-If you would like to contribute to the development of Sonoria, please fork the repository and submit a pull request with your changes.
+If you would like to contribute to the development of Sono, please fork the repository and submit a pull request with your changes.
 Your contributions are welcome!

 ## License